-FINANCIAL ARRANGEMENTS: The fee for South Africa: The Southwestern Cape & Kruger is \$10,495 per person in double occupancy from Cape Town (tour ends in Johannesburg).
-The fee includes all meals from dinner on Day 2 to lunch on Day 17; all lodging as stated in the itinerary; internal flights;

-ground transportation; tipping; park entrance fees; and services of the tour leader.
+Jessica Frantz is Development Director for BirdNote.
+She joined the team in July 2020, bringing a love of the natural world and a passion for connecting people and causes.
+Prior to BirdNote, she worked in membership and development across public radio and with a wide variety of not-for-profit organizations.
+Jessica is a beginning birder with an interest in ecology and evolution.
+She enjoys cooking, reading, spending time with family, and hanging out with her 75-pound labradoodle, Max.
+She has a BS in Biology and Philosophy and a Masters in Library and Information Science.
+FINANCIAL ARRANGEMENTS: The fee for South Africa: The Southwestern Cape & Kruger is \$10,995 per person in double occupancy from Cape Town (tour ends in Johannesburg).
+The fee includes all meals from dinner on Day 2 to lunch on Day 17; all lodging as stated in the itinerary; internal flights; ground transportation; tipping; park entrance fees; and services of the tour leader.
 The tour fee does NOT include roundtrip airfare between your home and Cape Town and return from Johannesburg; entrance and departure taxes; alcoholic beverages; special gratuities; phone calls; laundry; or items of a personal nature.
-Rates are based upon group tariffs.
+Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.

-The single supplement for South Africa: The Southwestern Cape & Kruger is \$1,550.
-You will be charged a single supplement if you desire single accommodations or if you prefer to share but have no roommate and we cannot provide one for you.
+The single supplement for South Africa: The Southwestern Cape & Kruger is \$2,435.

 REGISTRATION & DEPOSIT: To register for this tour, please contact the VENT office.
-The initial deposit is \$500 per person.
+The initial deposit for this tour is \$1,000 per person.
+If you would like to pay your deposit using a credit card, the deposit must be made with MasterCard or Visa at the time of registration.
 If you would like to pay your initial deposit by check, money order, or bank transfer, your tour space will be held for 10 days to allow time for the VENT office to receive your deposit and completed registration form.
-If you prefer to pay the initial deposit using a credit card, your deposit must be made with American Express, MasterCard or Visa at the time of registration.
-The VENT registration form (available from the VENT office or by download at www.ventbird.com) should then be completed, signed, and returned to the VENT office.
+The VENT registration form (available from the VENT office or by download at www.ventbird.com) should be completed, signed, and returned to the VENT office.

-PAYMENTS: Initial tour deposits may be made by American Express, MasterCard, Visa, check, money order, or bank transfer.
-All other tour payments, including second deposits, interim payments, final balances, special arrangements, etc., must be made by check, money order, or bank transfer (contact the VENT office for bank transfer information).
-Full payment of the tour fee is due 120 days prior to the tour departure.
+PAYMENTS: All tour payments may be made by credit card (MasterCard or Visa), check, money order, or bank transfer (contact the VENT office for bank transfer information).
+These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days (April 12, 2022) prior to the tour departure date.